thorek1/MacroModelling.jl/docs/src/tutorials/estimation.md

 Since we already solved the model with the parameters at the posterior mode we do not need to do so again.
 The function returns a KeyedArray with the values of the variables in levels at each point in time.

 Another useful tool is a historical shock decomposition.
-It allows us to understand the contribution of the shocks to the each variable.
+It allows us to understand the contribution of the shocks for each variable.
 This can be done using the `get_shock_decomposition` function:

 ```@repl tutorial_2
 get_shock_decomposition(FS2000, data)